22 Super Fun Games to Play on Easter

 The Classic Egg Tapping Easter Game

-Egg tapping, or egg fight, as some call it, is a classic Easter game tradition that dates back centuries.
+Egg tapping—or egg fight as some call it—is a classic Easter game tradition that dates back centuries.
 And fortunately, this Easter game is pretty simple.
-You just need two hard-boiled eggs.
+All you need to play is two hard-boiled eggs.
 One person holds an egg in their hand while the other player taps their egg against it, hoping to break their opponent's egg without breaking their own.
-The first person to have their egg cracked loses, but this game can be extended by having the winner continue to challenge new opponents—and the last one standing with an uncracked egg after everyone has been challenged wins.
+The first person to have their egg cracked loses.
+This game can be extended by having the winner continue to challenge new opponents—and the last one standing with an uncracked egg after everyone has been challenged wins.

 The Paint-Filled Eggs on Canvas Activity

 This Easter game is less of a challenge and more about just having fun.
 You'll need empty eggshells with the tops cut off so you can fill them with various colors of paint.
-Go for Easter pastels, or vibrant colors—it's your choice!
-Once you have your eggs filled, put tissue paper squares over top and use glue to carefully secure it, just wait for it to dry.
+Go for Easter pastels or vibrant colors—it's your choice!
+Once you have your eggs filled, put tissue paper squares over each eggshell and use glue to carefully secure them, making sure they're completely dry.
 After that, all you need is to go outside and start letting the little ones throw the paint-filled eggs at some blank canvases.
-Fun to do, and you'll get some amazing pieces of art!
+It's fun to do, and you'll get some amazing pieces of art out of it!

 The Egg Rolling Game

 An Easter twist on the classic horse race, this game is simple to execute, but still fun for the whole family.
-All you need is some kind of incline and a few hardboiled eggs.
-Each person stands at the top and rolls their eggs down the incline all at once.
+All you need is some kind of incline and a few hard-boiled eggs.
+Each person stands at the top of the incline and rolls their eggs down all at once.
 The first person to have their egg reach the bottom is the winner.
 The steeper the hill, the more entertaining.